michaelmang/style-dictionary.function.commit-design-tokens-to-github/README.md

-A Glitch serverless function for commit design tokens from the [Design Tokens plugin for Figma](https://github.com/lukasoppermann/design-tokens) to my style-dictionary repository.
+A Glitch serverless function for committing design tokens from the [Design Tokens plugin for Figma](https://github.com/lukasoppermann/design-tokens) to my style-dictionary repository.